dotnet/csharplang/proposals/low-level-struct-improvements.md

 The set of changes to our span safety rules necessary to allow `ref` fields is small and targeted.
 The rules already account for `ref` fields existing and being consumed from APIs.
 The changes need to focus on only two aspects: how they are created and how they are `ref` re-assigned.

-First though the *ref-safe-to-escape* rules for fields need to be updated to account for `ref` fields being user definable.
-They will be adjusted as follows:
+First the rules establishing *ref-safe-to-escape* values for fields needs to be updated for `ref` fields as follows:

 > An lvalue designating a reference to a field, e.F, is *ref-safe-to-escape* (by reference) as follows:
 > 1. If `F` is a `ref` field and `e` is `this`, it is *ref-safe-to-escape* from the enclosing method.